MCA APPROVED ENGINE COURSE (AEC)

 The progression through the ranks is very similar to the deck officer career course with a series of shore based courses, oral examination and experience needed to earn the various certificates of competence.
 Qualifying experience for all the higher engineering qualifications is only recognized if the person holds an AEC so no progress is possible without this certificate.

-In terms of the MCA requirements for commercially and privately operated yachts and sail training vessels, the progression for engineering qualifications is from the basic Approved Engine Course (AEC) to the Marine Engine Operators Licence (MEOL) and then the three levels of Chief Engineer: Y4, Y3, Y2 and Y1.
+In terms of the MCA requirements for commercially and privately operated yachts and sail training vessels, the progression for engineering qualifications is from the basic Approved Engine Course (AEC1 & AEC2) to the Marine Engine Operators Licence (MEOL) and then the three levels of Chief Engineer: Y4, Y3, Y2 and Y1.
 Note that only approved training providers are authorized to offer MCA approved engineering training.

 There are basic entry requirements for this course and the award of the AEC Certificate is dependent upon the following:

-ii) Completion of the basic safety training (STCW 95 compliant)
+i) Completion of the basic safety training (STCW 2010 compliant)

 NOTE: The shore based course can be attended without satisfying the necessary requirements listed above, however, certification will be withheld until such time as the requirements have been met and proof is submitted.
 We will continue to develop and accredit further modules for the engineering candidates in the industry.
 The immediate courses will be the MEOL Oral Prep course, followed by balance of the shore based courses for the Y4 certification.
 These include Marine Diesel Engineering, Auxiliary Equipment and Basic Ship Construction and Operational Procedures and Basic Hotel Services.